LorenzoNegri/datasciencecoursera/README.md

-# datasciencecoursera
+# datascience
-testing repo for ds course
+testing repo for ds